Shahabr99/Foodies/README.md

 ## All Recepies in your hands

 This app allows a user to signup and search for any dish that they want to cook.
-They cna find the ingredients and instructions for cooking that meal.
+They can find the ingredients and instructions for cooking that meal.

 ## Technologies used: